sigreen-nokia/remote-management-tsa/README.md

 #start the remote mamagement service for 24 hours, usually ran by the ops user
 python3 mgmt-access.py --on

-#start the remote management service for the specified number of hours
+#start the remote management service for the specified number of hours, usually ran by the ops user
 python3 mgmt-access.py --on --timer-override 99

-#start the remote management service, run untill manually stopped with --off
+#start the remote management service, run untill manually stopped with --off, usually ran by the ops user
 python3 mgmt-access.py --on --timer-override 0

-#stop the remote mamagement service, usually ran by the ops user
+#stop the remote mamagement service, usually ran by the ops user, usually ran by the ops user
 python3 mgmt-access.py --off

 #remove the ops user
 python3 mgmt-access.py --remove-ops-user

-#status (the status output will change when it is ran on a server vs a client)
+#status (the status output will change when it is ran on a server vs a client), , usually ran by the ops user
 python3 mgmt-access.py --status

 #detailed status